 If you master these casual phrases, you will sound like a true native speaker when you’re chatting with your friends!

 An easy way to turn formal Japanese into more natural conversational Japanese is to just use the short forms of verbs.
-Take, for instance, the phrase “What are you doing?”
-The Japanese verb for “to do” is suru (する).
-Formal Japanese uses the long conjugating “masu” form of verbs, so suru (する) becomes shimasu (します).
-But casual Japanese just sticks to the basic short forms of verbs!
-No conjugation needed.
-Here’s an example:
+Japanese verb for “to do” is “shimasu” (します), and its casual Japanese (plain form) is suru (する).
+Casual Japanese just sticks to the basic short forms of verbs, and particles are omitted sometimes in simple sentences.
+Here are the examples:

 As you can see, the casual version is much shorter and simpler than the properly conjugated textbook version!